 Allyson Perez, undergraduate candidate, Harvard College

-Alicia Harley, doctoral candidate in Public Policy, Kennedy School of Government
+Alicia Harley, doctoral candidate in Public Policy, Harvard Kennedy School

-Jessica Newman, Master in Public Policy candidate, Kennedy School of Government
+Jessica Newman, Master in Public Policy candidate, Harvard Kennedy School

 Anju Manandhar is a PhD student at Harvard's Organismic and Evolutionary Biology Department, studying drought physiology in plants.
 Her research is focused on characterizing the response of plants to environmental stresses such as drought and temperature.
 Her interest in the interaction of environment and crop production started when she worked at North Carolina State University (NCSU) in a crop physiology lab to study the response of crops such as corn, soybean, sorghum and peanuts to water deficit conditions.
 She completed her master’s degree at NCSU with a thesis on how varieties of black-eyed peas differ in their leaf development under drought conditions.
 As she continues her research on plant drought physiology, Anju hopes to apply her work towards research in agricultural adaptations to climate change in Nepal, her home country.
 With the Goldberg Fellowship, Anju will be able to explore climate adaptation strategies being used by Nepalese farmers.
 Farmers are actively preparing for increased frequency and severity of drought conditions with the help of the International Centre for Integrated Mountain Development (ICIMOD).
 Anju will be visiting their developmental project the Resilient Mountain Village (RMV) to learn the applied strategies for adapting food production systems to changes in climate.
 She will explore the alterations farmers have made in crop selection and management in response to environmental stressors.
 Through interactions with farmers and learning their methods and developmental strategies, Anju aims to link her own drought research to tackling issues of food security in Nepal.